bartificer/programming-by-stealth/docs/pbs84.md

 console.log(`Wednesday's profits are now €${dailyProfits['wed']}`);
 ```

 Notice that the key is a string.
-If we left out the quotation marks JavaScript would treat `wed` as a variable name, and try use that variable’s value as the key.
+If we left out the quotation marks JavaScript would treat `wed` as a variable name and try use that variable’s value as the key.
 This is something you often want to do intentionally, especially within loops.

-If your code often encodes data in dictionaries indexed by week day you would probably store the weekdays in an array and then use that array to loop over your keys.
+If your code often encodes data in dictionaries indexed by weekday, you would probably store the weekdays in an array and then use that array to loop over your keys.
 Below is the definition of the days array in the file `pbs84a.html`:

 ```javascript
 const dayAbbrs = ['mon', 'tue', 'wed', 'thur', 'fri', 'sat', 'sun'];